aolabsai/ARC-AGI/README.md

 ## Introduction

-The ARC problem stetement is to build a AI which can solve a variety of visual puzzles that involve abstract reasoning and generalization.
-The challenge is to build a AI which doesn't get limited samples to train on and develops a logic based approach to tackle test puzzle.
+The ARC challenge is to create an AI that can solve different kinds of visual puzzles.
+These puzzles require the AI to think abstractly and generalize its understanding based on limited training examples.
+The goal is to build an AI that can figure out and apply logical rules to solve new puzzles it hasn't seen before.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------